 ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are tested to see how well they work.
 Use the menu to see other pages.

 What are clinical trials?

-Doctors and scientists are always looking for better ways to care for patients with an adrenal gland tumor.
-To make scientific advances, doctors create research studies involving people, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Doctors and scientists are always looking for better ways to care for people with an adrenal gland tumor.
+To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Deciding to join a clinical trial